 Description of the issue

-So you know that little panel on the right hand side in Gutenberg, that contains information about your Tags and Categories for each post?
+So you know that little panel on the right-hand side of Gutenberg, that contains information about your Tags and Categories for each post?
 A bit like shown below:

 Most likely, something’s just blocking access to the REST API that’s used to return Tags and Categories, so Gutenberg just doesn’t know what to show – so it doesn’t show anything.

-Validate this by trying to navigate to the address below (replace domain with yours):
+Validate this by trying to navigate to the address below (replace the domain with yours):

 You should see something like this below: